brockv/brockv.github.io/CS460/HWK1/index.md

 ### **III: Styling the Pages Using a Cascading Style Sheet (CSS)**

 Once I was finished with all three pages and I was satisfied with the layouts, it was time to apply some customization.
 Having used cascading style sheets in the past for Java projects, getting started was easy.
-I decided to go with a design that included minimal colors used black / white contrast to make the pages stand out.
+I decided to go with a design that included minimal colors that used black / white contrast to make the pages stand out.
 The following is a snippet from my style sheet that I used to apply a custom bottom border to the links in my navigation bar:

 ```css
 .navbar a